ImperialCollegeLondon/Visual2/README.md

 ## Packaging VisUAL2 as binaries

 After you have compiled code (and checked it works) `yarn run package` will run electron packager and generate `./dist/os-name/*` files.
-See also `run-packager-all.bat` if using windows host to make os-x binary.
+See also `run-packager-all.bat` if using windows host to make macOS binary.
 See [the packaging issue](https://github.com/ImperialCollegeLondon/Visual2/issues/7) for more details of how this has been customised to work.
 Note that if this breaks you can still run individual targets as below.

 `yarn run package-host` will generate just the distro for the host OS and platform.

 Useful shortcuts for specific common target OS:
-* `yarn run package-osx` (OS-X - but see below if running from windows host)
+* `yarn run package-osx` (macOS - but see below if running from windows host)
 * `yarn run package-win` (windows)
 * `yarn run package-linux` (linux)
 * `./run-packager-os2.bat`.
-For windows hosts and OS-X targets the packager must be run with admin privileges: this bat file will provide these.
+For windows hosts and macOS targets the packager must be run with admin privileges: this bat file will provide these.
 * `./run-packager-all.bat`.
-For windows hosts runs `yarn run packager` with admin priviledges needed to generate os-x binaries.
+For windows hosts runs `yarn run packager` with admin priviledges needed to generate macOS binaries.

-**Note on OSX binaries**.
-These cannot be packaged as DMG (and therefore used) except on an OS-X host.
-On OS-X you need to run `yarn run make-osx-dmg` which will FIRST run package-osx and then generate the osx DMG file as `./dist/visual2-osx.dmg`.
-This functionality is new and has not yet been tested (will not be tested till somone gets stuff working under OS-X).
+**Note on macOS binaries**.
+These cannot be packaged as DMG (and therefore used) except on a macOS host.
+On macOS you need to run `yarn run make-osx-dmg` which will FIRST run package-osx and then generate the macOS DMG file as `./dist/visual2-osx.dmg`.